SimonCao1207/drawio-nn-templates/README.md

 2. Import into Draw.io: In Draw.io, select File -> Open Library, then choose the template file you need.
 Edit and Customize: Modify and refine the templates according to your project requirements.
 ![](quick_start.png)

+## Acknowledgments
+The NN Model part was inspired by and builds upon the work of (Neural-Network-Architecture-Diagrams)[https://github.com/kennethleungty/Neural-Network-Architecture-Diagrams].
+We would like to express our sincere gratitude to the original authors for their valuable contributions to the community.

 ## Contribution
 We welcome issues and pull requests to improve this project.
 Your contributions will help more developers efficiently design neural network architectures.